 What to do:

-- Let the frame’s base bar rest on carpet
+- Let the frame’s base bar rest flat on the carpet

 - Test stability

-Anti-fatigue mats and chair mats provide a firmer surface than carpet alone.
+Anti-fatigue mats and hard-surface chair mats provide a firmer surface than carpet alone.
+Not as effective as plywood, but useful if you need the mat anyway (better than using it just for chair rolling).

 | Design | Wobble Risk | Why |